UT-ADL/vista-evaluation/README.md

 This is a road-following benchmark for camera-based end-to-end steering models that uses the [VISTA Driving Simulator](https://github.com/vista-simulator/vista).

 VISTA takes a recording of a real-world drive and allows replaying it interactively with deviations from the original trajectory by reprojecting the view-point as desired.
-Thus, a simulator can be used for on-policy, closed-loop evaluation, allowing fast and reproducible model evaluation (as with evaluation in Carla-like simulators) while staying visually in-distribution with real-world data (as with real-world evaluations).
+Thus, a simulator can be used for on-policy, closed-loop evaluation, allowing fast and reproducible model evaluation (as in Carla-like simulators) while staying visually in-distribution with real-world data.

 The [Rally Estonia End-to-End Driving](https://github.com/UT-ADL/e2e-rally-estonia) provides a dataset and codebase for training baseline models.